 Just as in wine, terroir is important, as it affects the body of the whisky.
 The distillation process can also affect the malt.
 Auchentoshan is the only triple distilled single malt whereas all others are twice distilled.
 The atmosphere in which the barrels are situated plays a huge role in the maturation process.
 In order for the contents of the barrel to be called whisky they have to be aged for a minimum of 3 years and 1 day.
 And if you find a malt in a smoky glass bottle, then you know that sunlight can affect its taste.

 Many Scottish whiskys make use of peat which is farmed by cutting it from the bogs.
 Glengoyne is a totally peat free whisky.
 The peat in a single malt is something we can smell.
 It is the smoky aroma on the nose, and we can taste this on our first sip.
 Also easily recognizable are the malts that have licourice undertones, as we are genetically predisposed to tasting licourice.
 Flavour profiles in whisky will help us pinpoint the region of the distillery.
-If there is licourice then you know the malt is from Speyside.
-The Islay whiskys tend to be medicinal and smoky and those from the Highlands are full of citrus or spice.the faerie cask
+If there is licourice on the palate you will know the malt is from Speyside.
+The Islay whiskys tend to be medicinal and smoky and those from the Highlands are full of citrus or spice.

 When stock counting at Glenfiddich, the staff found a cask that they could not trace to current barrel numbers.
 They decided to call this the faerie cask as it was an orphan, belonging to no-one.
 Or so they thought.
 But after researching the details of this cask they discovered the whisky had been put into the barrel by the owner on the birth of his daughter Janet.
 She was meant to get it for her 21st birthday but now she was 110.
 The distillery bottled this fine single malt and gave Janet one bottle for each decade she had lived.
 The other 6 bottles were set aside and are worth over £60 000.00 each!
 Janet got to enjoy her whisky before passing away at the age of 111.